score-json/json/TSF/trustable/assertions/TA-Analysis.md

 * How reliable is the monitoring process?

-    Answer: Due to no indicator data being collected, there is no monitoring process
+    Answer: Due to no indicator data being collected, there is no monitoring process.

 * How well does the production data correlate with our test data?